Single-Use

 (4) The Court may infer for the purposes of

-has been contravened in relation to items that are representative of those items,
+is satisfied that an offence has been committed in relation to items that are

-whether by reason of being of the same design or part of the same consignment
+representative of those items, whether by reason of being of the same design or

-or batch or otherwise.
+part of the same consignment or batch or otherwise.[30]

-(5) Where it is satisfied that there has been a
+(5) If it is satisfied

-the items in question to be forfeited.
+items in question to be forfeited.[31]

 (6) If any items are forfeited under this